 Full project title: "Interaction between knowledge traditions in non-formal adult education: Scandinavian influences, indigenous knowledge systems and colonial legacies in Eastern Africa"

-Project leader: Associate Professor Henrik Nordvall, (Linköping University, Sweden)
+Project leader: Professor Henrik Nordvall, (Linköping University, Sweden)

-Participating researchers: Professor Maurice N. Amutabi (Lukenya University, Kenya), Professor Winston J. Akala (University of Nairobi, Kenya), Professor Bernt Gustavsson (Norwegian University of Science and Technology), Dr. Joyce Kemuma (Dalarna University, Sweden), Professor Elinami V. Swai (Open University of Tanzania), Dr. Pamela A. Wadende (Kisii University) and Dr Ronny Högberg (Linköping University)
+Participating researchers: Professor Maurice N. Amutabi (The Technical University of Kenya), Kenya), Professor Bernt Gustavsson (Norwegian University of Science and Technology), Dr. Joyce Kemuma (Dalarna University, Sweden), Professor Elinami V. Swai (Open University of Tanzania), Dr. Pamela A. Wadende (Kisii University) and Dr Helena Colliander (Linköping University)